matthias-mayr/Cartesian-Impedance-Controller/res/paper.md

 ---
-title: 'A C++ Implementation of a Cartesian Impedance Controller'
+title: 'A C++ Implementation of a Cartesian Impedance Controller for ROS'
 tags:
   - ROS
   - Compliant Control